-For more information on TRICARE Survivor Benefits, please visit www.tricare.mil//Plans/Eligibility/Survivors.
+For more information on TRICARE Survivor Benefits, visit https://tricare.mil/Plans/Eligibility/Survivors.

-11-1.
+10-1.
 The Armed Forces Retirement Home.

-Overview.
-In 1990, Congress passed Public Law 101-510, Title XV, "The Armed Forces Retirement Home Act of 1991," which created an independent establishment in the Executive Branch of the Federal government incorporating the United States Soldiers' and Airmen's Home (USSAH) in Washington, DC, and the U.S. Naval Home (USNH) in Gulfport, Mississippi, into the Armed Forces Retirement Home (AFRH).
+In 1990, Congress consolidated the United States Soldiers' and Airmen's Home (USSAH) in Washington, DC, and the U.S. Naval Home (USNH) in Gulfport, Mississippi, into the Armed Forces Retirement Home (AFRH).
 The two AFRH facilities are referred to as AFRH-Washington and AFRH-Gulfport.

-Eligibility.
-Veterans are eligible to become a resident of the AFRH if their active duty service in the military was at least 50 percent enlisted, warrant officer or limited duty officer and who
+Veterans are eligible to become a resident of the AFRH if their Regular Army, United States Army Reserve, or Army National Guard service in the military was at least 50 percent enlisted, warrant officer or limited duty officer and who